swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-serve-the-model-locally-with-mlem/index.md

 In this chapter, you have successfully:

+1. Installed MLEM with FastAPI support
-1. Served the model with FastAPI
+2. Served the model with FastAPI
-2. Pushed the changes to DVC and Git
+3. Pushed the changes to DVC and Git

 You did fix some of the previous issues: